lewis-morris/semverbump/docs/usage.rst

 --------------

 ``--config``
     Path to the configuration file.
-Defaults to ``semverbump.toml`` in the current working directory.
+Defaults to ``bumpwright.toml`` in the current working directory.

 ``decide`` – suggest a bump